Getting arrested can have a lasting impact on your life. Many people who face criminal charges are understandably worried and anxious that:

 An experienced child endangerment lawyer, in building a compelling defense, will look at not only challenging the defendant’s alleged intent, but also looking closely at the toxicology, including the collection and testing of hair samples from the child and the defendant.Read More

 Thank you for your interest in legal representation from the legal team at the Law Offices of D. Matt Bingham, PLLC.
-For more information on how we can help you with your case, or to schedule a free initial consultation, contact us today.Contact Us Now
+For more information on how we can help you with your case, or to schedule an initial consultation with our criminal justice lawyer, contact us today.Contact Us Now

-The Law Offices of D. Matt Bingham serves Tyler, Texas and East Texas as an aggressive, committed and experienced criminal defense firm.
+The Law Offices of D. Matt Bingham serves Tyler, Texas and East Texas as an aggressive, committed and experienced criminal law firm.

 No matter the scale or complexity of your case, Matt Bingham has the experience to, and will, thoroughly investigate your case and aggressively defend your rights.